Title

 Manuel L. Quezon's Executive Order No. 306 establishes a comprehensive classification system for airports and landing fields in the Philippines, delineating responsibilities for their construction, administration, and maintenance across various categories including national, provincial, city, municipal, and private airports.

-These are landing fields constructed along air routes as safety precautions for forced landings.
+They are landing fields constructed or to be constructed along air routes as a safety precaution in case of forced landing.

-Yes, municipal airports may be designated as national airports upon the request of the concerned municipality and with the favorable recommendation of the Secretary of National Defense.
+Yes.
+Upon request of the concerned province/city/municipality, with the favorable recommendation of the Secretary of National Defense.

 Analyze Cases Smarter, Faster